 Advisory Board Member

-Dr Christopher R. Cotter is a Religious Studies scholar by training, specialising in all things ‘non-religous’, and has recently completed a Leverhulme Early Career Research Fellowship at the University of Edinburgh, working on a comparative study of communities in Northern Ireland and Scotland.
+Dr Christopher R. Cotter is a Religious Studies scholar by training, specialising in all things ‘non-religous’, and is Staff Tutor and Lecturer in Sociology and Religious Studies at the OU.
+Previously, he has held research and teaching positions at the University of Edinburgh and University of Chester.
 Chris joined the NSRN team in 2011 as website editor, and served as co-director from 2014 to 2020.
 He is author of The Critical Study of Non-Religion: Discourse, Identification and Locality (Bloomsbury, 2020), co-editor of Social Identities between the Sacred and the Secular (Routledge, 2013), After World Religions: Reconstructing Religious Studies (Routledge, 2016), and New Atheism: Critical Perspectives and Contemporary Debates (Springer, 2017) and has also published journal articles, book chapters and reviews in related areas.
 He is also co-editor of the NSRN’s open-access journal Secularism & Nonreligion. co-founder and co-editor-in-chief of the The Religious Studies Project podcast, CEO of The Religious Studies Project Association (SCIO) and Honorary Treasurer of the British Association for the Study of Religions.

 Sociology, University College London, UK